chinchang/kushagra.dev/_posts/2014-01-20-build-git-learn-git.markdown

 ### Branches
 ---

 Hurray, we have reached at the most interesting &amp; powerful feature of Git: Branches.
-So what is a Branch and what is it used for.
+So what is a Branch and what is it used for?

 Imagine this scenario, you are working on a project making commits now and then.
 At some point may be you or one of your teammate wants to experiment something on your current work, say a different algorithm.
 You could surely keep making those experimental commits, but remember this was your experiment and hence not guaranteed to be kept in the main project.
 This way you polluted your main project.